Itay-Niv/Multi-Detector-Ensemble-approach-for-Instance-Segmentation-of-Neuronal-Cells-MDECellMask/README.md

 ## Training
-Our soloution use 4 detection models, and 1 segmentation model to train independently in different jupyter notebooks.
+Our soloution is composed of 4 detection models and 1 segmentation model.
+All models are trained independently from one another in seperate jupyter notebooks.
 ```
 1) Open notebook:   main_dir/training_scripts/det/det1_cascade_rcnn_resnext.ipynb            (and run the notebook as instructed in it).
 2) Open notebook:   main_dir/training_scripts/det/det2_cascade_rcnn_resnest.ipynb            (and run the notebook as instructed in it).